goldengua/Cognition-Noisy-channel-ERP/README.md

 noisy_channel.py takes two arguments:

 1) The name (and path) of an input .csv file.
-The input file should have at least four columns: Item Condition, Literal, Alternative.
+The input file should have at least four columns: Item, Condition, Literal, Alternative.
 See 'test_input.csv' for detailed format

 2) The name (and path) of an output .csv file.
 See 'test_output.csv' for more details.